IThreeM/ICP-3D-Metaverse/resources/user_guide.md

     - See the Webspace’s info (including its name, description and also some info about its owner)
     - Go to the OIM app to create your own Webspace and more

-## Enjoy all the Webspaces in the Open Internet Metaverse and designing your personal Webspace(s) as part of the community!
+## Enjoy all the Webspaces in the ICP 3D Metaverse and designing your personal Webspace(s) as part of the community!